 Tips for Success

-In this part your voice is what will be assessed, primarily based on pitch.
+In this part, your voice is what will be assessed, primarily based on pitch.
 You will be asked to sing, clap, and identify different parts of a piece, led by an examiner who will be playing on the piano.

 If you need additional help or prompts from the examiner during the aural tests, this could work against you in your overall mark.
+Improve yourself with violin classes in London on Superprof.

 The best Violin tutors available